-Let's be honest: No one can memorize all the vocabulary you might encounter on the GRE.
-There are lists of words everywhere, so much so that it's become a cliché, "SAT words."
-Most of the lists of "GRE words" are just "SAT words" on steroids, and prep books frequently instruct students to keep a vocabulary diary, make flash cards, or do a lot of reading to expand your working vocabulary and familiarity with the scholarly or academic jargon and style of the GRE.
+Let’s be honest, no one can memorize all the vocabulary you might encounter on the GRE.
+Most of the lists of “GRE words” are just “SAT words” on steroids.
+Prep books frequently instruct students to keep a vocabulary diary, make flash cards, or read at a higher level to expand your working vocabulary and familiarity with the scholarly/academic jargon.
 All that is great advice!
 By all means, read more and keep track of words you learn.
 It will serve you well on the GRE, in grad school, and in life in general.

-Fortunately for those of us who struggle with difficult vocabulary, the GRE has become less vocabulary intensive than it used to be.
-When I first started teaching GRE preparation, the test included Antonyms and Analogies problems, both of which were pretty much make-or-break vocab questions.
-If you didn't know the definition of the words, you could employ some ingenious strategies and logical deduction to improve your odds of getting the answers right, but you could never really be sure.
+Fortunately for those of us who struggle with difficult vocabulary, the GRE has become less vocabulary intensive than in the past.
+When I first started teaching GRE prep, the test included Antonyms and Analogies problems, both of which were pretty much make-or-break vocab questions.
+If you didn’t know the definition of the words, you could employ strategies and logical deduction to improve your odds of getting the answers right, but you could never really be sure.